DB Functions

 - DBListFetch:

 - no Headers and extendArea = 1: Don’t place the output of DBlistFetch functions that a) depend on the same inputs and b) have no headers and c) use extendArea = 1 (cell extension).
-The calculation sequence leads to unpredictable behavior with potential data loss
+The calculation sequence leads to unpredictable behaviour with potential data loss

 - Worksheets with names like Cell references (Letter + number + blank + something else, eg. ‘C701 Country’) lead to a fundamental error with the names used for the data target.
 Avoid using those sheet names in conjunction with DBListFetch, i.e. do not use a blank between the ‘cell reference’ and the rest (eg. ‘C701Country’ instead of ‘C701 Country’).